-The resident advisor internship is designed to provide a living and learning experience for the student who desires to grow in a unique manner.
-The RA experience offers students a hands-on program that combines both intensive training and practical experience in the areas of interpersonal relations, counseling referral, handling confrontation, personal development, activities programming, and administrative responsibilities.
-The resident advisor serves as a representative of the university and is therefore expected to practice the utmost in Christian commitment, character, and integrity with residents, faculty, staff, administration, and the outside community.
+The RA experience offers students a live-in leadership position that combines intensive training and practical experience in the areas of interpersonal relationships, counseling referral, confrontation and conflict management, spiritual formation, diversity, personal development, activities programming, and administrative responsibilities.
+The RA serves as a representative of Azusa Pacific University and is therefore expected to practice the utmost in Christian commitment, character, and integrity with residents, faculty, staff, administration, and those outside the APU community.

 - Time commitment: 20+ hours a week

 - Have and maintain at least a 2.5 cumulative GPA

 - Adhere to the Student Leadership Covenant

 - Refrain from the use of alcohol, tobacco, and marijuana throughout their appointment

 - On-/off-campus employment/volunteer work is to be kept to a maximum of 15 hours/week.

 - Academic enrollment is to be kept to a maximum of 18 units per semester.

 Remuneration includes a scholarship covering the full cost of your housing assignment designated by your RA placement, utilities, and a meal plan scholarship classified as the Cougar Traditional meal plan.
 The scholarship is to be applied to your student account at Azusa Pacific University, covering room and board.

 |On-Duty Responsibilities||1-2 evenings weekly and shared holiday duty|